smhmic/ga-spy/examples/ga-rollup-tracking-gtm/README.md

 ## NOTES

+Known issues:
+- does not repeat product data for EEC
+- does not repeat customTask https://screencast.com/t/5VfmIQ3i2hMG
+- does not repeat hitCallback https://screencast.com/t/pbmHI4XLtI1

 Currently ignoring pushed callback fns; potential issues?

 How to handle hitCallback?
 Leave it on dupe hits?
 Remove it?
 Leave on only on last hit?
 Currently it's left along so it's likely being called for the orig and each duped hit.